bcgov/common-service-showcase/collections/_services/chefs.md

   header: chefs.svg

 showcaseDescription: >-
-  A demonstration for how to use the Common Hosted Forms Service (CHEFS) will be developed.
+  A demonstration for how to use the Common Hosted Form Service (CHEFS) will be developed.
 Options for developers to directly call the API are not available at this time.
 ---
 ## Planned Capabilities
 - Design and create their forms